dharminnagar/dharminnagar/README.md

         "Piano Player",
         "Singer"
     ],
     description: `I’m a 19-year-old developer who loves building cool things.
-My major interest is in web3 but I’m comfortable with full-stack development too!
+My major interest is in web3 and I’m comfortable with full-stack development too!
         But hey, it’s not all code!
 When I’m not buried in tech—I sing and play the piano whenever I get the chance.
         I also mess around with video editing in my free time, bringing ideas to life through visuals.